awicklund/EndoObjDetect/README.md

 # EndoObjDetect
+*This repository is HIPAA compliant.
+All sensitive and identifying patient information has been removed prior to publishing.

 A TensorFlow-centered approach to object detection using Faster R-CNN to detect endometriosis on the GLENDA database

 Model Version: 2.0